These creamy Cauliflower Mashed Potatoes are super fluffy and tasty - make them as a lighter low carb alternative to the traditional recipe!

 If you’ve tried this healthy-ish feel good Cauliflower Mashed Potatoes recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!

 - 1 large head cauliflower cut into florets

-- Serve warm with fresh chives and pats of butter, if desired.
+- Serve warm with fresh chives, and melted butter, if desired.